Curvy points, the perimeter, and the complexity of convex toric domains: Domains with no staircases

 \begin{proof}[Proof of Lemma~\ref{lem:round}] Suppose, by contradiction that there is an infinite sequence of ordered obstructive classes $\bE_N$ where $N$ increases to $ \infty$ such that $\Tm_j= 0$ for $j\ge N$ while $\Tm_{N-1}> 0$.
 In the notation of \eqref{eq:definition}, for each $N$ write

 as in \eqref{eq:eps}, where $\eps$ is the error vector and we have set $b=1$ for simplicity.
 (The other quantities $\la_a, \bw$ are defined in \eqref{eq:definition}.
 To simplify notation, we also suppress the index $N$.)
 Note that by Corollary~\ref{cor:accum2} we may choose constants $M_1,M_2$ (independent of $\bE_N$) so that $0 < M_1 \le \lambda_a \le M_2$.
-We aim to show that under the given conditions when $N$ is sufficiently large we cannot have
+We aim to show that under the given conditions when $N$ is sufficiently large we cannot have $\eps\cdot\eps< 1$, basically because sequences of the form $b_k' = c/k^r + o(1/k^r), k\ge 0,$ cannot be well approximated by integers. \MS